 St Teresa of Avila's Materpeice on Divine Union

 AKA Gnostic Gospels or The Chenoboskion Manuscripts

 Kingdom of God 'Mysticism' Library

-Educate yourself on the Gnostic view on the Garden of Eden, which I believe to be the correct view.
+Educate yourself on the Gnostic view on the Garden of Eden, which I believe could be the correct view.
 Likewise, how many Christians do you know that were born of an immaculate conception?
 Many animals across the Earth perform this task.
 It should be more effortless for humans due to leakage, yet remaining a daunting task it would be; merely to withhold from the orgasm.

 What does this truly inquire?
 You be the judge.

-The Mind's (3rd) Eye within the Old Testament
+The Mind's (3rd) Eye, within the Old Testament

 1 Kings 7-13